-Liberty leading the people is a painting usually associated with the July Revolution of 1830 in France.
+Liberty Leading the People is a painting usually associated with the July Revolution of 1830 in France.
 It is a large canvas showing a busty woman in the center raising a flag and holding a bayonet.
 She is barefoot, and walks over the bodies of the defeated, guiding a crowd around her.
-This is probably the most famous artwork of Delacroix, who is known as the most important artist of Romanticism.
+This is probably the most famous artwork of Eugène Delacroix, who is known as the most important artist of Romanticism.

 A year after its production, the painting was bought by the French Government and but was not on display for a long time.
 Currently, the artwork is part of the Louvre collection.

 Okay, you already know that the woman in the center is Liberty.
 But what about the characters around her?
 Well, Delacroix had an illuminist formation and believed that ideals like freedom and fraternity were fundamental to building a better society.
 Because of this, he portrayed several social strata in this painting.
 On the left, he shows a simple worker alongside a bourgeois intellectual (who would be the artist himself) and on the right side a boy, symbolizing the strength of youth.

 The defeated enemies on the ground and the smoke give the air that the battle is really coming to an end and that from then on freedom can take the citizens of France to a better future.